Fantasy Index

 Unfortunately for him, he's been sabotaged by circumstance in truly brutal fashion: Gone for last night's action were his top two receivers in Chris Olave (concussion) and Rashid Shaheed (meniscus, now out for season), replaced by a Day 3 rookie wide receiver and an UDFA rookie that I touched on a couple months ago.
 So, take that, combine it with the Broncos' ferocious young defense and sprinkle in a bevy of injuries on the offensive line and you get exactly what you'd expect.
 Rattler's 25-for-35 effort for 172 scoreless yards and an in the air fumble-six by Denver's Cody Barton was at least a commendable effort, if a largely fruitless one; Rattler spent his Thursday night under constant, screaming pressure from a truly relentless Denver pass rush.
 It was all he could do to get the ball to the second-stringers on short gains, typically short of the sticks.

 People are going to be focusing on the Saints dropping from 2-0 to 2-5 over the next few days, and while that is true as far as it goes this game felt a little like the fight going out of the team.
-The Saints played the Eagles and Falcons tough in close losses; these last three losses have felt different.
+The Saints played the Eagles and Falcons tough in close losses, but these last three losses have felt different.
 With Carr unlikely to be ready to suit up next week and second-year man Jake Haener leading the offense to their only touchdown of the night late in the fourth quarter, Rattler is no sure thing to start next week... when the Saints will get another tough draw in the Chargers.

 RUNNING BACKS